Efficient computation of minimum-area rectilinear convex hull under rotation and generalizations

-Based on the Observation~\ref{lem:cor:conditions} above, we can compute the overlapping regions generated by the arcs belonging to a pair $\larc$ and $\larc[s][t]$ of intersecting links, as an extension of the well-known linear-time merge procedure that operates on the lists $\left\langle \alpha_{a_u},\dots,\alpha_{a_{v+1}}\right\rangle$ and $\left\langle \alpha_{a_s}+\pi,\dots,\alpha_{a_{t+1}}+\pi\right\rangle$, and their corresponding arc sequences: the intersection between a pair of non-consecutive maximal intervals in the merged list is empty.
-These pairs can be ignored, as they do not comply with Observation~\ref{lem:cor:conditions} and, therefore, at most a linear number of pairs of arcs in $\larc$ and $\larc[s][t]$ admit overlapping $\theta$-quadrants.
+By Observation~\ref{lem:cor:conditions}, it is easy to see that we can compute the overlapping regions generated by the arcs belonging to a pair $\larc$ and $\larc[s][t]$ of intersecting links, using a procedure similar to that of merging two sorted lists where the lists are $\left\langle \alpha_{a_u},\dots,\alpha_{a_{v+1}}\right\rangle$ and $\left\langle \alpha_{a_s}+\pi,\dots,\alpha_{a_{t+1}}+\pi\right\rangle$ and their corresponding arc sequences.
+The intersection between a pair of non-consecutive maximal intervals in the merged list is empty.
+These pairs can be ignored, as they do not meet the conditions of Observation~\ref{lem:cor:conditions}, and therefore at most a linear number of pairs of arcs in $\larc$ and $\larc[s][t]$ admit overlapping $\theta$-quadrants.